Seasonality in the tourist accommodation sector

-July and August account for one third of all annual nights spent in accommodation establishments in the EU
+July and August account for one third of all annual nights spent at tourist accommodation establishments in the EU

 The tourist accommodation sector experiences strong seasonal fluctuations.
-Nearly one in three nights spent in tourist accommodation establishments during 2009 was recorded in July or August.
-However, the number of persons employed in this industry appears to vary less.
+Nearly one in three nights spent in tourist accommodation establishments during 2012 was recorded in July or August.
+However, the turnover and the number of persons employed in this industry appear to vary less.

-Seasonal fluctuations were particularly high in the tourist accommodation sector where 33.2 % of annual nights spent away were recorded in the two peak months, July and August
+Seasonal fluctuations were particularly high in the tourist accommodation sector where 33.1 % of annual nights spent were recorded in the two peak months, July and August

-In the Alpine countries Austria, Switzerland and Liechtenstein, the seasonal pattern was smoothened as these countries have a second peak season in winter
+In the Alpine countries Austria and Liechtenstein, the seasonal pattern was smoothened as these countries have a second peak season in winter

 The overall situation at EU level shown in Figure 1 aggregates data from countries with a very different seasonal profile.
 For each country, the monthly share in the annual number of nights spent in tourist accommodation is listed in Table 1.
 The average of the absolute deviations of monthly data points from their mean can be used to measure seasonal variation.
 It gives an idea of how much the monthly figures deviate from even distribution (i.e. a perfectly even spread of nights spent away over the 12 months of the year).

-The eight countries with the highest seasonal variation in 2012 (Montenegro, Croatia, Bulgaria, Greece, Denmark, Sweden, Italy, France and Cyprus) overlap with the set of countries where at least one month took up a share of more than 20 % of the annual nights spent (see Figure 2a), except Cyprus.
-This group included typical Mediterranean destinations and Scandinavian countries (namely Sweden and Denmark, who both had a particularly high peak in July).
+The nine countries with the highest seasonal variation in 2012 (Montenegro, Croatia, Bulgaria, Greece, Denmark, Sweden, Italy, France and Cyprus) overlap with the set of countries where at least one month took up a share of more than 20 % of the annual nights spent (see Figure 2a), except Cyprus.
+This group included typical Mediterranean destinations and Scandinavian countries (namely Denmark and Sweden, who both had a particularly high peak in July).
 However, there was no absolute geographical rule since other countries located in this region showed a much lower seasonal variation.

 To put the seasonal pattern of this group in perspective, Figure 2b shows the countries with the lowest seasonal variation.
 This group included Malta, while the other Mediterranean island state Cyprus showed a more pronounced seasonal pattern.
 When comparing the monthly series for these two Member States, they both seemed to have a very important summer season, but the slowdown during the winter was much more pronounced in Cyprus than in Malta (see Table 1).
 While activity in the winter months for the Maltese accommodation sector was comparable to the European average, the winter scores for Cyprus were relatively low.
 Montenegro, Croatia and Greece reported the biggest slowdowns during the winter season.

 Another way to evaluate seasonality is to look at the difference between the peak and the trough months (see Table 2).

-On average for the EU-27, this ratio was 3.8.
-This means that occupancy (in nights spent) of accommodation establishments was nearly 4 times higher in the peak month (August) than in the trough month (November).
-Using this measure, the countries with the highest seasonality were again Greece and Croatia.
-In Greece, more than 13 million nights spent were recorded in the peak month August, while just under 1 million nights spent were recorded in January.
-In Croatia, more than 10 million nights spent away were recorded in August, 35 times more than the 300 000 nights spent were recorded in February.
+On average for the EU-28, this ratio was 3.8.
+This means that occupancy (in nights spent) of accommodation establishments was nearly 4 times higher in the peak month (August) than in the trough month (January).
+Using this measure, the countries with the highest seasonality were Montenegro and Croatia.
+In Montenegro, more than 3.6 million nights spent were recorded in August, 75 times more than the 48 000 nights spent in December.
+In Croatia, more than 20.5 million nights spent were recorded in the peak month, while just 277 000 nights spent were recorded in February.
 33.0 % of all nights spent in Croatia were recorded in August - the highest monthly share in the EU in 2012.
-The third highest ratio was found in Denmark, where the number of nights spent in the peak month exceeded that of the slowest month by a factor of 16.3.
-In the European Union, below average (under 3) seasonality ratios were found in Latvia (2.4), Finland (2.5), Germany (2.7), Estonia (2.8) and Slovakia (2.9).
-The winter season peak also narrowed the deviation between the peak and trough months in Liechtenstein (2.3) and Switzerland (2.5).
+The third highest ratio was found in Greece, where the number of nights spent in the peak month (July) exceeded that of the slowest month (December) by a factor of 16.3.
+In the European Union, below average (under 3) seasonality ratios were found in Finland (2.3), Slovakia (2.4), Czech Republic (2.5), Germany (2.6), Latvia (2.7), Estonia (2.8), Poland and Lithuania (both at 2.9).

 A similar approach is used in Table 3.
 However, here the period of observation is extended to the two peak and two slowest months.
-At EU-27 level, the peak months of July and August accounted for 33 % of nights away in tourist accommodation.
-At the other end, the slowest months (November and January) represented less than 10 % of the annual nights spent away.
-The two peak months were most pronounced in Bulgaria (43 %), France (42 %), Greece (41 %) and Italy (40 %) while the two slowest months were least significant in Greece (3 %), Cyprus (5 %), Bulgaria and Denmark (6 %).
-Again, an exceptionally high seasonal influence was observed in Croatia where July and August represented more than half (54 %) of all nights away and February and December each represented less than 1 % (see also Table 1).
+At EU-28 level, the peak months of July and August accounted for 33 % of nights spent in tourist accommodation.
+At the other end, the slowest months (November and January) represented less than 10 % of the annual nights spent.
+The two peak months were most pronounced in Montenegro (65 %), Croatia (63 %), Bulgaria (48 %) and Greece (44 %) while the two slowest months were least significant in those countries as well and in Cyprus.

-In all EU Member States, the peak months for the tourist accommodation sector were July and August, except in Austria (February and August) and Finland (June and July).
+In all EU Member States, the peak months for the tourist accommodation sector were July and August, except in Austria (February and August).

 Seasonality in the tourist accommodation sector was less pronounced for establishments operated as a hotel than for other types of establishments